Bachelor of Arts in Liberal Studies

 General Electives are typically one-third of a student's program of study and can be focused on a second major, a minor, or towards some other personal enrichment or professional goals.
 See an academic advisor for assistance in developing an academic plan for these courses.

-Major Requirements - 16 courses/48 credits, distributed as follows:
+Major Requirements - 16 courses/48 credits

 Required Courses